YuzhuoMa97/SPAGxECCT/README.md

 **SPAGxEmix+ is a scalable and accurate G×E analytical framework designed to control for both population structure and familial relatedness across diverse population and family structures.
 It is especially suited for cohorts that include individuals from multi-ancestry or multi-way admixed populations, effectively handling ancestry-specific minor allele frequencies (MAFs) and ancestry-specific case-control ratios (or other ancestry-specific phenotypic distribution such as event rates for time-to-event traits).**

-## Summary of key features for our proposed efficient G×E analysis methods
+## Summary of key features for our proposed scalable methods